asconix-old/dotfiles-global/README.md

-# dotfiles
+# Global configurations (dotfiles)

-Dotfiles are a general approach how to customize a Unix, Linux or Mac OS X system.
-The dotfiles in this repository are my custom configurations for Vim, zsh, Tmux, Git, wget etc.
+This repository contains my custom configuration files for services and software that I use (e.g. Vim, Z shell, Tmux, Git, wget etc.).
+Instead of typical dotfiles, that resist in your home directory, these configuration files are meant to be used as global configuration.
+One of the reasons to define them as global configuration files is the easy integration into my [Nix setups](https://github.com/asconix/nixos-config).

 ## Installation